 Important: Ensure that sufficient disk buffer space is available to recall the largest files in the archive.
-For example, if the largest files are 5GB then the disk buffer should be the total number of optical drives times 5GB.
-So for four drives the required disk buffer size should be (4 drives x 5GB) 20GB.
+For example, if the largest files are 5GB, then the disk buffer should be the total number of optical drives times 5GB.
+So for four drives, the required disk buffer size should be (4 drives x 5GB) 20GB.

-Stage 3: Background completion
+Stage 3: Background Completion

-The completion marks the end of the background recall and shows all the summary information to the user.
-This will include access to the error report should any files have failed to be recalled.
-It is important that the user acknowledges this stage by pressing the "finish" button.
+The completion marks the end of the background recall and displays the summary information.
+This includes access to the error report if any files have failed to be recalled.
+It is important that you acknowledge at this stage by clicking the "finish" button.